little3snake/subscription-tracker/README.md

 ## Why this project

-This project was created as a pet project to practice backend development with a realistic domain model.
+Designed as a backend-focused project with a realistic domain model and recurring payments logic.

-It focuses on:

-- REST API design
-- layered architecture
-- Spring Boot + PostgreSQL integration
-- validation
-- exception handling
-- business logic for recurring payments